Offered Pest Control Services

 Identifying Bees in Milwaukee

-The bumble Bee is typically 3/8" to 1/2" in length.
-The main differences between a bumble bee and yellow jacket is that the bee’s body is covered in fur giving them a fuzzy appearance.
+The Bumble Bee is typically 3/8" to 1/2" in length.
+The main difference between a bumble bee and a yellow jacket is that the bee’s body is covered in fur giving them a fuzzy appearance.
 They do not have much color variation, they are just black and yellow.
 Even their legs have hair follicles on them.
 Nests location can vary from underground to up in the trees.
-Their nest size tends to be smaller than honey bees due to the size of the colony that lives with in it.
+Their nest size tends to be smaller than honey bees due to the size of the colony that lives within it.

 Honey Bees are about 1/2" in length.
-Like the bumble bee its body is also covered in fur.
-The main difference is noticeable by its three parts.
-The honey bee body is comprised of its head, thorax, and abdomen.
-Other features you might notice about the honey bee is that it has jointed legs and a hard exoskeleton.
+Like the bumble bee, its body is also covered in fur.
+The main difference is noticeable in its three parts.
+The honey bee's body is comprised of its head, thorax, and abdomen.
+Other features you might notice about the honey bee are that it has jointed legs and a it has a hard exoskeleton.
 Their nests are located in areas which flourish in pollen and/or nectar.
 Their nests are going to be significantly larger than the Bumble bee due to the size of the colony needed to produce the honey.

 At Home Remedies For Bee and Wasp Infestations

-Here are several steps that one can take to help prevent a wasp or bee invasion:
+Several steps that one can take to help prevent a wasp or bee invasion

 • Seal all open entry points to your home, these include: